 There’s not a whole lot we can criticize this shoe for.
 It does come at a higher price point, but this feels more or less justified.
 However, one thing we noticed was that the midsole wears out fairly quickly.
 Also, its narrow profile helps the shoe feel snug, but beware; for most, Tarifa is far too tight for crack climbing comfortably.
-Finally, some testers also noted that the shoe developed a relatively strong odor with use, too.
+Finally, some reviewers in our team also noted that the shoe developed a relatively strong odor with use.

-But, aside from these points, the Tarifa is one of the most comfortable and versatile climbing shoe models.
+However, aside from these points, the Tarifa is one of the most comfortable and versatile climbing shoe models we’ve experienced in a long time.
 If you’re looking for a pair of high-performance workhorse slippers, then the Tarifa should be at the top of your list.

 - Comfortable right out of the box